Spanish Speaker Surveys Build Connections with Families

 3. Family engagement benefits parents and caregivers too, not just kids

 We know all parents want their children to succeed, and this desire motivates families to engage with their children’s learning at home and at school.
-But family engagement doesn’t just benefit kids – it’s clear from Spanish-speakers’ survey responses that spending time supporting their children’s learning and growth makes parents and caregivers feel confident and fulfilled.
+But family engagement doesn’t just benefit kids – it’s clear from Spanish speaker survey responses that spending time supporting their children’s learning and growth makes parents and caregivers feel confident and fulfilled.

 “Para mí estos mensajes fueron excelentes tanto para mi como para mi hija y al mismo tiempo compartir sentimientos entre padres e hijas una experiencia bonita (These messages were excellent both for me and for my daughter.
 Sharing feelings between parents and children was a beautiful experience)